 and lungs.
 The infections can also involve the bloodstream or internal organs.
 Most

-children with this disease who are treated early are able to lead relatively normal
+children with this disease who are treated early can lead normal, active lives.

 X-linked agammaglobulinemia is caused by a faulty gene on the X chromosome.
-Humans
+People

 normally have 23 pairs of chromosomes in each cell of their body.
-The 23rd pair governs
+The 23rd pair controls

-Females can have a disease-causing gene on one of their X chromosomes but not have
+Girls can have the faulty gene on one of their X chromosomes but not have any symptoms